What Is Brucellosis?

 Severe brucellosis may cause:

-Brucellosis can cause long-lasting symptoms that are similar to chronic fatigue and immune dysfunction syndrome.
+Brucellosis can cause long-lasting symptoms that are similar to systemic exertion intolerance disease.
+SEID is formerly known as chronic fatigue syndrome.
 The symptoms can lead to disability.
 They may include:

 Brucellosis in a pregnant woman may lead to: